aws-samples/easy-model-deployer/README.md

 > **Note:** To view all available parameters, run `emd deploy --help`.
 > When you see the message "Waiting for model: ...", it means the deployment task has started and you can stop the terminal output by pressing `Ctrl+C`.
-> For more information on deployment parameters, please refer to the [Deployment parameters](docs/en/deployment.md).
+> For more information on deployment parameters, please refer to the [Deployment parameters](docs/en/installation.md).
+> For best practice examples of using command line parameters, please refer to the [Best Deployment Practices](docs/en/best_deployment_practices.md).

 #### List Supported Models